cosmos72/hyperluminal-mem/README.md

 Status
 ------

-As of December 2013, Hyperluminal-DB is being written by Massimiliano Ghilardi and is in the early-implementation stage, not yet ready for general use.
+As of January 2014, Hyperluminal-DB is being written by Massimiliano Ghilardi and is in the early-implementation stage, not yet ready for general use.

 Legal